margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful to learn about the different Muslims
 * Grateful to validate the feelings of others
 * Grateful to have my feelings be validated
+* Grateful for the history profession
+* Grateful for all the people around knowing the goodness of God, God's presence for people to bless and uplift
+* Grateful for Dolly Parton's music
+* Grateful for all the people from camp
+* Grateful for my musical heart
+* Grateful for people's stunning wedding pictures
+* Grateful for other Christian Scientists on Instagram enjoying life and love
+* Grateful for peopel's duos
+* Grateful for other musicians
+* Grateful for teachers discovering the books people throw away in their trash cans
+* Grateful for the nurses at Rolling Hill
+* Grateful for Gospel music
+* Grateful for members of Sigma Delta Tau
+* Grateful for mentors with faith
+* Grateful for memories of hamsters that children like
+* Grateful for wings that can fly
+* Grateful for an interesting conversation
+* Grateful for the artwork and the green ceiling
+* Grateful for country music
+* Grateful for the woman's cowboy boots
+* Grateful for people having a good time
+* Grateful for the goodness going on on social media
+* Gratefulf or the first reader at church
+* Grateful for all the women at the restaurant
+* Grateful for a healthy attitude towards social media
+* Grateful for the sound of eternity
+* Grateful for the good going on in family
+* Grateful for photos of family members
+* Grateful that my life is already in order
+* Grateful for Willie Nelson who grew old with his wife
+* Grateful for Willie Nelson and how his upbringing resembles Faf's
+* Grateful for the sisters on social media
+* Grateful for the people helping people during the pandemic to keep them healthy
+* Grateful for friends from Camp Nakanawa
 * Grateful to be free from internalized misogyny
 * Grateful for the trail of tears and to learn more about Native tribes
 * Grateful for the mountains in the Middle East, Russia, China